 This is the world of Gamer, the absurd new actioner from the even more absurd directing duo of Mark Neveldine and Brian Taylor, co-helmers of Crank and Crank: High Voltage.
 Aside from pilfering their ideas from The Running Man and Death Race, they’ve made a hostile movie that pretends to contain some semblance of criticism toward escalating videogame brutality and social detachment.
 But its commentary is presented underneath an orgy of Hollywood movie violence and gratuitous boob close-ups.
 This oxymoronic approach explains why the filmmakers have resisted prescreening their films for critics.

-Gerard Butler stars as Kable, the top i-con only 3 matches away from winning his freedom.
-Kable makes his way through staged combat, blowing away as many people as he can, resistant of the fact that he’s a powerless drone for a 17-year-old “indoor kid” named Simon (Logan Lerman).
+Gerard Butler stars as Kable, the top i-con only three matches away from winning his freedom.
+Kable makes his way through staged combat, blowing away as many people as he can, resistant to the fact that he’s a powerless drone for a 17-year-old “indoor kid” named Simon (Logan Lerman).
 Simon is about as versed in actual warfare as “Rockband” players are in actual guitar.
-In another role that will give fanboys confusing homoerotic feelings, Butler runs about on a pyrotechnic-laden stage, exuding his manliness, dodging bullets and ducking from exploding debris.
-Remember to disengage your brain before viewing.
+Butler runs about on a pyrotechnic-laden stage, exuding his manliness, dodging bullets, and ducking from exploding debris.
+Remember to disengage your brain before viewing it.

 Shot and edited in that shaky, choppy, nonsensical style that’s all-too-prevalent among contemporary filmmakers, the result might be a commercial had there been less dialogue.
-You’ve seen the same camerawork and over-stimulated cutting selling sodapop, tennis shoes, candy bars, and energy drinks in commercials, so while your eyes may not be bored, your brain will be.
-Despite the mind-numbing aesthetics, there’s actually some clever ideas at work here.
-Consider Castle’s other game, called “Society”, which is like The Sims, except here people volunteer to be the avatar, and they earn good money to let players take control of their lives.
+You’ve seen the same camerawork and over-stimulated cutting selling sodas, tennis shoes, candy bars, and energy drinks in commercials, so while your eyes may not be bored, your brain will be.
+Despite the mind-numbing aesthetics, there are actually some smart ideas at work here.
+Consider Castle’s other game, called “Society,” which is like The Sims, except here people volunteer to be the avatar, and they earn good money to let players take control of their lives.
 Kable’s wife has become such an avatar, run by a perverted obese shut-in who’s always licking his lips and caressing his greasy hands over his inhumanly large stomach.